We take a look at mobile innovations that give farmers access to markets and bring education to all.

 “It’s about solving a real-life problem, which is that of getting content to children in a simple way.”
 Muhindo explains.
 “This model is targeted at the poorest children and means that the smallest coin they can get hold of will in a humble, easy-to-use way help to transform their learning.”

-Find out more about Orange Business Services’ activities in Africa.
+Find out more about Orange Business’ activities in Africa.
 Read about mobile money in Africa and how Orange Money is helping drive innovation in mbanking.